-In 2016 James Grey brought us the underrated The Lost City of Z, a film focused on the relentless human need for exploration and understanding and the desire to risk everything in answering a singular question.
-In many ways, Ad Astra continues the themes born in Grey’s earlier film as he explores the human desire to answer the biggest question of our existence “Are we alone in our universe?”
+In 2016, James Grey brought us the underrated The Lost City of Z, a film focused on the relentless human need for exploration and understanding and the desire to risk everything to answer a singular question.
+In many ways, Ad Astra continues the themes of Grey’s earlier film as he explores the human desire to answer the biggest question of our existence: “Are we alone in our universe?”

 READ MORE: HIGH LIFE

-However, at its core, Ad Astra is the story of a broken father/son relationship where the child (Roy) is paying the price of his father’s need for exploration and escape.
-Here Roy unknowingly follows in his father’s footsteps, becoming the absent male who torments him.
+At its core, Ad Astra is the story of a broken father-son relationship in which the son (Roy) pays the price for his father’s need for exploration and escape.
+Roy unknowingly follows in his father’s footsteps, becoming the absent male who torments him.
 Ad Astra is a film about role models, reality versus fiction and the stories we form in childhood to protect ourselves from pain.
 As a result, those seeking a standard summer blockbuster may leave disappointed, as this is far more than a blockbuster; it’s a think piece that has a lot in common with the likes of Claire Denis’ superb High Life.

 Director: James Gray